-Control: Use pyrethrum, neem, weed and sanitise fields after harvest.
+Control: Use pyrethrum, neem, weed and sanitize fields after harvest.

 Flea Beetle: If you find several holes or perforations in the leaves of your plants, the plants may have flea beetles.
 Flea beetles are long, shiny and black with yellow or white markings.

-Control: Rotate your crops, use sulphur, neem.
+Control: rotate your crops, use sulfur, neem.
 Apply 2 applications of pyrethrum 3 to 4 days apart.